 By banning all acts of circumvention, and all technologies and tools that can be used for circumvention, the DMCA grants to copyright owners the power to unilaterally eliminate the public's fair use rights.
 Already, the movie industry's use of encryption on DVDs has curtailed consumers' ability to make legitimate, personal-use copies of movies they have purchased.

-Rather than focusing on pirates, some have wielded the DMCA to hinder legitimate competitors.
+Rather than focusing on pirates, many copyright owners have wielded the DMCA to hinder their legitimate competitors.
 For example, the DMCA has been used to block aftermarket competition in laser printer toner cartridges, garage door openers, and computer maintenance services.
-Similarly, Apple invoked the DMCA to chill RealNetworks’ efforts to sell music downloads to iPod owners.
+Similarly, Apple invoked the DMCA to chill RealNetworks' efforts to sell music downloads to iPod owners.

-Further, the DMCA has been misused as a general-purpose prohibition on computer network access, a task for which it was not designed and to which it is ill-suited.
-As a result, a disgruntled employer has used the DMCA against a former contractor for simply connecting to the company’s computer system through a VPN.
+Further, the DMCA has been misused as a general-purpose prohibition on computer network access which, unlike most computer intrusion statutes, lacks any financial harm threshold.
+As a result, a disgruntled employer has used the DMCA against a former contractor for simply connecting to the company's computer system through a VPN.

-Congress enacted the DMCA’s anti-circumvention provisions in response to two pressures.
+Congress enacted the DMCA's anti-circumvention provisions in response to two pressures.
 First, Congress was responding to the perceived need to implement obligations imposed on the U.S. by the 1996 World Intellectual Property Organization (WIPO) Copyright Treaty.
-Section 1201, however, went further than the WIPO treaty required.2 The details of section 1201, then, were a response not just to U.S. treaty obligations, but also to the concerns of copyright owners that their works would be widely pirated in the networked digital world.3
+Section 1201, however, went further than the WIPO treaty required.
+2 The details of section 1201, then, were a response not just to U.S. treaty obligations, but also to the concerns of copyright owners that their works would be widely pirated in the networked digital world.
+1

 Section 1201 contains two distinct prohibitions: a ban on acts of circumvention, and a ban on the distribution of tools and technologies used for circumvention.

 The "act" prohibition, set out in section 1201(a)(1), prohibits the act of circumventing a technological measure used by copyright owners to control access to their works ("access controls").
 So, for example, this provision makes it unlawful to defeat the encryption system used on DVD movies.
 This ban on acts of circumvention applies even where the purpose for decrypting the movie would otherwise be legitimate.
-As a result, the motion picture industry maintains that it is unlawful to make a digital copy ("rip") of a DVD you own for playback on your iPod.
+As a result, it is unlawful to make a digital copy ("rip") of a DVD you own for playback on your video iPod.